tpoisot/ms_pop_networks/ms_revised.md

 \clearpage

 [f:traits]: figures/fig_aggregation.pdf "Traits and populations"
 ![The left-hand side of this figure represents possible interactions between populations (circles) of four species (ellipses), and the aggregated species interaction network on the right.
 In this example, the populations and species level networks have divergent properties, and the inference on the system dynamics are likely to be different depending on the level of observation.
-More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}.][f:traits]
+More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}][f:traits]

 \clearpage

 [f:synth]: figures/fig_synth.pdf "Synthesis"
-![The approach we propose (that populations can interact at the conditions that **1** their trait allow it and **2** they are locally abundant enough to meet) requires to shift our focus to population-level processes.
-A compelling argument to work at this level of organisation is that eco-evolutionary feedbacks explicit.
-All of the components of interaction variability we described are potentially related, either through variations of population sizes due to the interaction, or due to selection stemming from these variations in population size.
+![The approach we propose (that populations can interact at the conditions that **1** their trait allow it and **2** they are locally abundant enough for some of their individuals to meet by chance) requires an increased focus on population-level processes.
+A compelling argument to work at this level of organisation is that eco-evolutionary feedbacks are explicit.
+All of the components of interaction variability we described are potentially related, either through variations of population sizes due to the interaction itself, or due to selection arising from these variations in population size.
 In addition, some traits involved in the existence of the interaction may also affect local population abundance.\label{f:synth}][f:synth]

 # References